History of the Musicians Association

 Music Performance Fund

-In 2009 our Association Board and members, seeing a need for “live entertainment” in care centers and nursing facilities the Music Performance Fund was established.
-After meeting with program directors of the care centers, the program created funds for musicians who provide an hour or more entertainment at the care facilities.
+In 2009 our Association Board and members, seeing a need for “live entertainment” in care centers and nursing facilities, created the Music Performance Fund.
+After meeting with program directors of local care centers, the program created funds for musicians who provide an hour or more entertainment at the senior care facilities.
 The care facility provides funding for the program as well as our Association.
 So that residents of area facilities can enjoy “live entertainment” our Association has committed funding to this program on a yearly basis.
 Over the past two years these funds have been exhausted by early to mid December.
 As care facilities for seniors continue to increase in our area, the will be a greater need for funds to support this program.

 Waddingham Memorial Scholarship Awards

-The Musician Association grants scholarships in the amount of $400 increments to students who wish to attend summer music, art, or dance camps to further their interests and develop their skills and talent.
+The Musician Association grants scholarships in the amount of $500 increments to students who wish to attend summer music, art, or dance camps to further their interests and develop their skills and talent.
 These limited grants are made available through the area schools by application.
-The applications are sent to selected schools in April.
-The deadline to file the application is the first week of May.
+The applications are available on-line.i The deadline to file the application is the first week of May.
 A committee of area musicians and teachers evaluate the applications and decide upon the recipients.
-We attempt to award a minimum of six grants per year at a cost of $2400.
-The Musicians Association assists with the Grants by funding 50% of the awards.
+We attempt to award a minimum of six grants per year at a cost of $3000 The Musicians Association assists with the Grants by funding 50% of the awards.

 The Musicians Association is grateful to the Lloyd Waddingham, Sr. Family for the creation of this fund.

 Kaleidoscope began with the idea of one of our members in 1995, and today has grown to a patriotic, variety, musical, comedy show that includes some 100 participants.
-The show includes a 16 piece pit orchestra, 30 to 40 member choir, 12 dancing ladies in the style of the Rockets, and various performers from comics to musicians.
-This variety show hosted, sponsored, and directed by the Musicians Association is held at the Mandan High School Auditorium in late June as part of the Mandan Rodeo Days Celebration.
+The show includes a 16 piece pit orchestra, 20 to 25 member choir, 12 dancing ladies in the style of the Rockets, and various performers from comics to musicians.
+This variety show hosted, sponsored, and directed by the Musicians Association is held at the Mandan High School Auditorium the last Wednesday and Thursday in June as part of the Mandan Rodeo Days Celebration.

 Buggies-N -Blues is a classic car show began by the Musicians Association with involvement by 9 local car clubs that began in 1993.
 This event has grown to be a major attraction in the Bismarck-Mandan area drawing some 25,000-30,000 spectators to enjoy the day viewing some 300+ classic cars that line Mandan’s Main Street.
 The day also provides businesses the opportunity to display items for sale along Main Street.
 Spectators can also enjoy food and beverages provided by vendors, music in the park from 11:00 AM to 5:00 PM along with other attractions.
 This event is free for all those who wish to display their vehicles as well as free to the “families of spectators”.
 Buggies-n-Blues is held in early June with a street dance at Burlington Northern Park on Saturday evening followed by the Classic Car Show on Sunday.